bitsofcotton/p2/README.md

 N.B.
 The internal condition size we can get from stream upper bound is bitstream number \* bitstream accuracy when we apply low of excluded middle explicitly.
 So if the jammer have the cultivated information size either some algorithm switch case changes on the stream worse condition size than the stream input, we cannot avoid such a place the prediction fails in principle when we explicitly apply the low on our computing algorithms, however, once binary coded, we cannot run away in general (without some of the obs. change on #f table).

+# Re-Re-Close
+We or p2, p binaries are somehow targetted as a *false positive* result binary from some of the reason.
+So we cannot test or cast our predictors on our machine to continue developing or completely agreeable predictor result is given already (but should not because of *false positive* them).
+So we close freeze this repository for now.
+We want completely trust-able calculation system to continue however we high probable cannot get from consumer line now.

 # Another Download Sites (Leave)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU